The Sub 3:30 Marathon: Essential Guide + Training Plan

 • Having consistently trained (44-50 weeks a year) around 30-40 miles a week for 1-2 years.

-If none of these apply to you, I would proceed with caution.
+If none of these apply to you, I would proceed with caution or consider a different goal, such as a four-hour marathon.

 In order to be in shape for a sub 3:30 attempt, you will need to dedicate 16-20 weeks of training geared specifically toward this goal.

-If you have been training at a moderate level for several months, you could potentially skip the first four weeks of the training plan.
+If you have been training moderately for several months, you could skip the first four weeks of the training plan which is dedicated to build up base mileage.

 However, for the best chance of success and lowest chance of injury, 20 weeks is what you will want to shoot for.

-Let’s begin by looking at what is required to run a marathon under 3:30, and then discuss the training we will do in order to get there.
+Let’s begin by examining what is required to run a marathon under 3:30 and then discuss the training we will do to achieve that goal.

 Not sure this is the plan for you? – Check out our other marathon training plans.